Silkscreen – Just an Introduction About Image Resolution

 The definition of a digital image encompasses all genres originating, manipulated, or stored in electronic format – characterized by a strictly visual state, without physical or tangible form.
 However, in the context of graphic arts, it is common to opt for a pertinent differentiation between digital image and graphic image, considering the direct and significant influence that this difference implies in distinct printing techniques.
 Following this, the term “digital” ends up being more associated with photographic images or those structured in pixels, while the term “graphic” is linked to flat or vector images.
-Both types are still electronic formats, but with completely different structures, as developed throughout this chapter.
+Both types are still electronic formats, but with completely different structures.

 Image Resolution – Digital and Mechanical